LDN – Low Dose Naltrexone

 Originally, the drug “Naltrexone” in a full dose (as compared low dose naltrexone / LDN) was an FDA-approved medication from the mid-1980’s.
 It was created to help alcoholics and drug addicts free themselves from their addiction.
 How it worked was by raising serotonin levels so they didn’t miss the alcohol and drugs they once derived pleasure from.
 Thus, it helped withdrawal symptoms at a dose of 50 mg per day.
 It’s still used for that purpose today!

-With a year after the creation of Naltrexone, it was discovered that a low dose, called Low Dose Naltrexone , could improve the function of one’s immune function.
-And especially important, it could balance out an over-reactive immune system by lowering the overreactive Th-17 cells, which promote your autoimmunity issues.
+With a year after the creation of Naltrexone, it was discovered that a low dose, called Low Dose Naltrexone, could improve one’s immune function.
+And especially important, it could balance out an over-reactive immune system.
+How?
+By lowering the overreactive Th-17 cells, which promote your autoimmunity issues.

 So LDN is especially good for Thyroiditis/Hashimoto’s patients?

 It certainly has been!
 Even the book Hashimoto’s: Taming the Beast mentions it a lot.

 Because LDN can modulate and balance out an over-reactive immune system, there are many Hashimoto’s patients who report it was the reason their stubborn antibodies came down.
 This success is also true for those with Hashitoxicosis–the combination of Hashi’s and Graves (TPO) antibodies.